Arv1nP/phase-3-project/README.md

 - Vocabulary learning: Learn new words in English, French, or Italian.
 - Translation: Translate words between English, French, and Italian.
 - Synonym search: Find synonyms for any word you want.
+- Notes: View your previous notes and the words they relate to.
 - Progress tracking: Monitor your learning progress in each language.

 ## Architecture